Chia-Codes/muziqmatrix/README.md

 ## Milestone Project 2

+**This intent for creating Muziqmatrix site is to portfolio my skills working with JavaScript, I am keen to keep improving this site's build**

-- This project aims to build an interactive front end website using HTML CSS and javaScript.
+- This project aims to build an interactive front end website using HTML CSS and JavaScript.
 - I have decided to build a website tech-savy music explorers.
 Who'd like to discover new music artist and knowledge through triva and visual   engagement.
 - My web page consists of: